 Signum Classics provides excellent recorded sound, with the soloist perfectly placed before the orchestra in a lovely acoustic.
 The clarinet is not at all spotlit, as it is in their more recent recording of the Mozart for Mark van de Wiel, where his close proximity to the mic in the low notes nearly ruins Mozart's musical line.

 It would be difficult to imagine a better recording of these clarinet concertos than this.
+Indeed, I cannot think of another recording of the Mozart that I enjoy more.
+I've already listened to this one many times.
 Julian Bliss is one I will explore further.

 I'm puzzled by this release, especially as it is listed as a "Vol 1" in a series.

 First, Chandos already has a wonderful, 80-minute disc of the music of Eric Coates, conducted by Rumon Gamba with this same orchestra (the BBC Philharmonic, 2002).
 That CD is an absolute knock-out, containing all the real "greatest hits", with sparkling, energetic music-making and superb sound - rather unlike this latest one from John Wilson, I'm afraid.

 Second, Mr. Wilson has already recorded a lot of Coates.
 There are two late-1990s discs of orchestral works and miniatures for ASV with the BBC Concert Orchestra.
 Then he made another collection with the Royal Liverpool Philharmonic in 2005, for Avie Records.
 And in 2008, back to the BBC Concert Orchestra he went to record yet another collection for Dutton Epoch.
 Now he takes up this repertoire again, this time with the BBC Philharmonic for Chandos.